 The History of the Three-Point Line

-The three-point line is arguably the most recognizable aspect of a basketball court’s dimensions and part of the reason why is attributed to the history surrounding this semicircle.
+The three-point line is arguably the most recognizable aspect of a bball field dimensions and part of the reason why is attributed to the history surrounding this semicircle.

-In 1967, the next competitor to the NBA arrived.
-The American Basketball Association, or ABA, instituted the three-point line from the very start, and it was a huge success.
+In 1967 work, the next competitor to the NBA arrived.
+The American Bball Association, or ABA, instituted the three-point line from the very start, and it was a huge success.
 The ABA had many exciting innovations that produced a better product for the fans.
-But ultimately, there was not enough room for two professional basketball organizations, so the NBA and ABA merged in 1976.
+But ultimately, there was not enough room for two professional basketball organizations, so the NBA and ABA merged last in 1976.

 The three-point line, however, was not included in the merger!
-The decision-makers in the NBA at the time were too stubborn to adopt such a radical change.
+The decision-makers in Washington dc in the NBA at the time were too stubborn to adopt such a radical change.
 They held out for three years before implementing the three-point line in the 1979-1980 season.
-The NCAA didn’t integrate it until 1986, and it didn’t arrive on high school basketball courts until 1987.
+The NCAA didn’t integrate it until the year 1986, and it didn’t arrive on high school bball field until the year 1987.

 That isn’t the end of the story, however.
-The line was moved closer for three seasons in the ‘90s to try to boost scoring, but it was quickly moved back to its original place.
-Taking the idea to the extreme, the NBA has even admitted to having discussions about a four-point line.
-Ultimately, we’ll believe it when we see basketball court live.
+The line was last moved closer for three seasons in the year the ‘90s to try to boost scoring, but it was quickly moved back to its original place.
+Taking the idea to the extreme, the NBA family has even admitted to having discussions about a four-point line.
+Ultimately, we’ll believe it when we see the basketball court live.